Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             4).
 Two values need to be assigned, ex: n_10,0.8.
 The first value is for (number 3 + number 4).
-This value can be assigned based on 1. real number ("r"), 2. times of $SAMPLE_NUM (assigned by --bam_files) ("n") or 3. times of average read depth ("a").
+This value can be assigned based on 1. real number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or 3. times of average read depth ("a").
 The second value is for (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4).
 These two values are split by commas.
-For an example, n_10,0.8 is assigned and the average read depth is 70 and $SAMPLE_NUM is 4.
-                            It means that the sum of number 3 and number 4 should be higher than 40 (10 * $SAMPLE_NUM), and the fraction -- (number 3 + number 4) / (number 1 + number 2 +
-                            number 3 + number 4) should be higher than 0.8.
-Based
+For an example, n_10,0.8 is assigned and the average read depth is 70 and 4 bam files are provided.
+It means that the sum of number 3 and number 4 should be higher than 40 , and the fraction -- (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4) should be higher than 0.8.
-                            on the same example, if r_10,0.8 is assigned, the sum of read depth of number 3 and number 4 will become exact 10 reads.
+                            Based on the same example, if r_10,0.8 is assigned, the sum of read depth of number 3 and number 4 will become exact 10 reads.
 Default is n_10,0.8.
       --indel_fraction INDEL_FRACTION, -if INDEL_FRACTION
                             This value is the minimum IDV and IMF which supports insertion of deletion.
-The minimum IDV can be assigned by different types: 1. real number ("r"), 2. times of
-                            $SAMPLE_NUM (assigned by --bam_files) ("n") or 3.
-                            times of the average read depth ("a").
-For an example, n_10,0.8 is assigned, the average read depth is 70 and
-                            $SAMPLE_NUM is 4.
-It means that IDV should be higher than 40 (10 * $SAMPLE_NUM), and IMF should be higher than 0.8.
+The minimum IDV can be assigned by different types: 1. real number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or 3. times of the average read depth ("a").
+For an example, n_10,0.8 is assigned.
+If the average read depth is 70 and 4 bam files are provided, IDV should be higher than 40 , and IMF should be higher than 0.8.
                             Based on the same example, if r_10,0.8 is assigned, the minimum IDV will become exact 10 reads.
 Default is n_10,0.8 and the two numbers are separated by commas.
       --filter_tag_info FILTER_TAG_INFO [FILTER_TAG_INFO ...], -ft FILTER_TAG_INFO [FILTER_TAG_INFO ...]
                             This function can set more filters to improve the results.
 Please assign 1. the tag, 2. bigger ("b") or